🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides →

 Kansas City sits at the meteorological crossroads of Midwest cold fronts and Gulf moisture, making spring weather genuinely unpredictable and tornado season (May–June) a real factor in outdoor plans.
 Summer heat index regularly reaches 100°F+ with Missouri River humidity, while January lows drop to 19°F. The city's BBQ culture and Country Club Plaza outdoor shopping define a practical, comfortable Midwest aesthetic that doesn't sacrifice polish.

-Based on 83°F and partly cloudy
+Based on 78°F and light rain

 top / Short-Sleeve Top